Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Introduction

 \section{Introduction}

 Understanding multi-agent systems is fundamental to a wide range of disciplines, including economics, game theory, artificial intelligence, optimization, control theory, and human sciences~(e.g., \citet{von1947theory,rawls1971atheory,shoham2008multiagent,egerstedt2001formation,lewis2008convention,gintis2014bounds}).
+This area has gained importance with the advent of machine learning, where multi-agent systems are integral to many fundamental architectures and applications~\citep{goodfellow2014generative,silver2017mastering,goodfellow2020generative,bighashdel2024policy}.
 In these systems, multiple autonomous agents interact, often with individual objectives that may be cooperative, competitive, or even a combination of both.
 It is difficult to overstate the importance of equilibrium concepts in the study of multi-agent systems, characterizing stable outcomes where no agent has an incentive to unilaterally deviate.
 In the context of games, the Nash equilibrium stands as the primary solution concept~\citep{nash1950equilibrium}.

-Online learning and game theory are intrinsically linked through the celebrated framework of \emph{regret minimization}, wherein an algorithm iteratively updates its decisions to minimize the difference between its cumulative utility and that of the best fixed strategy in hindsight.
+Online learning and game theory are intimately linked through the celebrated framework of \emph{regret minimization}, wherein an algorithm iteratively updates its decisions to minimize the difference between its cumulative utility and that of the best fixed strategy in hindsight.
 Originally formalized within the context of single-agent decision making~\citep{robbins1952some}, regret minimization has deep historical ties to game theory, tracing back to fictitious play \citep{brown1949some, robinson1951iterative}.
 This connection is not merely conceptual but fundamental, as arguably the most scalable and effective algorithms for finding equilibrium concepts are \emph{uncoupled no-regret learning} algorithms~\citep{cesa2006prediction}, leading to pioneering developments in artificial intelligence~\citep{bowling2015heads,brown2018superhuman,moravvcik2017deepstack,brown2019superhuman}.
 Moreover, beyond its theoretical significance and practical application in equilibrium computation, regret minimization serves as a powerful model for rational behavior in real-world applications, where agents adaptively respond to their environments based on past experiences~\citep{halpern2012iterated}.